Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 - Talking Nets - An Oral History of Neural Networks
 - The Handbook Of Brain Theory And Neural Networks (2nd Ed.)
 - Sparse Distributed Memory
+- The Deep Learning Revolution

+### Other

+- *Discovering Complexity - Decomposition and Localization as Strategies in Scientific Research

 ## Books